hpe-storage/python-hpedockerplugin/docs/usage.md

 There are several optional parameters that can be used during volume creation:

-- size -- specifies the desired size in GB of the volume.
+- size -- It specifies the desired size in GB of the volume.
+If size is not specified during volume creation , it defaults to 100 GB.
-- provisioning -- specifies the type of provisioning to use (thin, full, dedup).
+- provisioning -- It specifies the type of provisioning to use (thin, full, dedup).
+If provisioning is not specified during volume creation, it defaults to thin provisioning.
+For dedup provisioning, CPG with SSD device type must be configured.
-- flash-cache -- specifies whether flash cache should be used or not (True, False).
+- flash-cache -- It specifies whether flash cache should be used or not (True, False).

 Note: Setting flash-cache to True does not gurantee flash-cache will be used.
 The backend system must have the appropriate SSD setup configured, too.